-But there is a background to that decision: I’ve been thinking about these issues (how we hide our emotional truths) for a long time (in relation to both myself and to Hideo, wrestling for a long time to try to understand why he was so unable to stop himself self-destructing).
+But there is a background to that decision: I’ve been thinking about these issues (how we hide our emotional truths) for a long time (in relation to both myself and to my friend, wrestling for a long time to try to understand why he was so unable to stop himself self-destructing).
 I’d done a lot of groundwork, and all of a sudden on Sunday morning everything came together, and I shared my grief.

 And again a day or so later: I posted asking for help, for phone calls, telling everyone I was struggling and needed help.
 And I received in return many offers and several calls, and many more messages of support.
 Every single one of which helped enormously as I struggled through the first few days of this week.
 I asked for help, and got what I needed.
-Learning from Hideo again, though this time, learning what not to do (sorry Hideo!
+Learning from my friend again, though this time, learning what not to do (sorry dude!
 But I think you would approve…)

 I said earlier that it’s one of my pet theories that we learn far more from what we see than from what we are told, that as humans we learn primarily by imitating: culture is passed down and perpetuated (and changed) by what we see, not what we are told.
 I even wrote in my JETpack (a book I wrote about English teaching in Japan): “Never explain, always demonstrate”.

 Looking back on this week, I think (and hope) that I showed another way of grieving, of being with emotion.
 I showed that being open is an option.
 I want to stress that I am not in any way recommending this – partly because that would be me “explaining” not “demonstrating”, and partly because I barely know how to live my own life, so I certainly would not presume to tell anyone else how to live theirs.
 (Recently the importance of humility has been a theme of mine: I suspect that may grow)